mountaineerbr/shellChatGPT/man/README.md

 | `!!k`   | `!!kill` \[\[*0*\]*NUM*\]              | Dry-run of command `!kill`.                                |
 | `!s`    | `!session` \[*HIST_FILE*\]             | Change to, search for, or create history file.             |
 | `!!s`   | `!!session` \[*HIST_FILE*\]            | Same as `!session`, break session.                         |

+*:* Commands followed by a colon will append command output to prompt.

+*‡* Commands with double dagger may be invoked at the end of the input prompt.

 E.g.: “`/temp` *0.7*”, “`!mod`*gpt-4*”, “`-p` *0.2*”, and “`/s`
 *hist_name*”.